JBworks-GIT/angular_18_tutorial/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page.

+** whenever we run angular project first file that runs is main.ts **

+folder structure
+package.json
+        dependencies: packages required by user to build the project.

+        devdepencies: packages required by user to locally run angular project.

+angular.json
+            angular project ka setting ya config ka file

+style.css
+        global css

+tsconfig.json
+            typescript related setting
+src
+        index.html : this is the page that always run <body><app-root></app-root></body> this has all the content of our project

+        main.js : first program that bootstrap runs appComponent and appconfig

+ng genrate component name
+html
+css
+ts
+spec.ts //ignore

+data binding
+                one way data binding
+                        sending data from html to ts or ts to html